rncm-prism/prism-dataset-toolkit/README.md

 A Python toolkit for building and manipulating audio data pipelines for TensorFlow.

-Developed by PRiSM for use with neural synthesis models such as [PRiSM SampleRNN](https://github.com/rncm-prism/prism-samplernn).
+Developed by PRiSM for use with neural audio synthesis models such as [PRiSM SampleRNN](https://github.com/rncm-prism/prism-samplernn).

 ## Installation

 Install with `pip install -r ./requirements.txt`.

-We recommend running the tools in an [Anaconda](https://www.anaconda.com/) environment.
+We highly recommend running the tools in a virtual environment, or with [Anaconda](https://www.anaconda.com/).

 ## Usage